Regional Representative Council: Membership

-Article 22C of the Constitution rules that all members of the DPD are elected through the same Legislative Election every five years, along with the members of DPR.
-The total number of members is limited so that it does not exceed one third of that of DPR.
-Each province of Indonesia elects 4 members to the DPD on a non-partisan basis using Single non-transferable voting, although many candidates in the April 2004 election had links to the parties represented in the People's Representative Council, the Dewan Perwakilan Rakyat or DPR.
-The members represents the interests of their provinces, therefore the DPD can be seen as a reform of the utusan daerah (regional representatives) of the MPR in Suharto era, which were appointed to the MPR at the president's discretion.
+Article 22C of the Constitution says that all members of the DPD are elected through the same legislative election every five years, along with the members of the House of Representatives.
+The total number of senators is limited so that it does not exceed one-third of that of DPR.
+Each of the 38 provinces of Indonesia elect 4 members to the DPD, for a total of 152.
+At the inaugural 2004 legislative election, there were 32 provinces resulting in 128 senators, but as new provinces have been created the number of senators has been increased in subsequent elections.
+The number of senators were 132 starting in 2009, 136 starting in 2014, and 152 starting in 2024.

+Senators are elected on a non-partisan basis using single non-transferable voting.
+However, many candidates in the 2004 election had links to the parties represented in the House of Representatives, the Dewan Perwakilan Rakyat or DPR.
+The senators elected to the Council represent the interests of their provinces, therefore the DPD can be seen as a reform of the utusan daerah (regional representatives) of the MPR during the Suharto era, which was appointed to the MPR at the president's discretion.

 Powers and structure

-The DPD can propose regional bills to the DPR and must be heard on any regional bill proposed by DPR.
+The DPD can propose regional bills to the House of Representatives and its senators must be heard on any regional bill proposed by the said House.

-Speakers and Deputy Speakers
+Leadership

 Miscellaneous

 The acronym DPD is a common one in Indonesia.
-In political parties, it usually stands for Dewan Pimpinan Daerah (Local Leadership Council) and seated at each provincial capital.
+In political parties, it usually stands for Dewan Pimpinan Daerah (Local Leadership Council) and is seated at each provincial capital.
 It should not be confused with the legislative body.